ajinkyacodes/javascript-apps/README.md

 This is a random joke generator app.
 It shuffles jokes with different categories.

 ## [Weather Forecast](https://ajinkyacodes.github.io/javascript-apps/weather-forecast)
-This app shows the current weather and weather forecast of the inputted city, country.
+This app shows the current weather and weather forecast of the inputted City, Country.

 ### ABOUT ME